At the Time of Surgery

 At the time of surgery, the two major complications include bleeding and, very rarely, herniation of abdominal components through the castration wound.
 These can occur at the time of surgery, and up to approximately 24 - 36 hours after surgery.
 A careful check underneath your horse to see if there is any dripping or any tissue protruding from the wounds should reveal any problems – call us immediately if you are in any doubt.

 We will come and give your horse or pony a check-up for no charge (excluding medicines) on your next available zone day.

 Discharge from the Wounds

-Light bleeding or a thin discharge from the wound sites is normal, however it is a fast drip or stream of blood contact the vet immediately.
+Light bleeding or a thin discharge from the wound sites is normal.
+However, if it is a fast drip or stream of blood, contact the vet immediately.
 If the discharge becomes smelly or thick after a few days, then contact the clinic as the wound may be infected.

 Some swelling of the sheath is normal after castration and this could last for up to a week.
 Turnout and hand walking as advised by the attending vet should help this settle quickly.
 If this swelling is excessive or tracking up over his scrotum, then the vet should be contacted.
 Anti-inflammatory medication is often dispensed at the time of castration.